maz808/specargs/docs/source/usage.rst

 Adding Request Body Metadata to Operations
 ------------------------------------------

-As **apispec-webargs** is intended to provide a thin wrapper around :doc:`webargs:index`, it also provides :func:`~apispec_webargs.use_args` and :func:`~apispec_webargs.use_kwargs` decorator functions.
-On top of the functionality they provide in :doc:`webargs:index`, these decorators also attach metadata onto decorated view functions/methods that's used by an instance of :class:`~apispec_webargs.WebargsAPISpec` to generate parameter metadata in the resulting OpenAPI specification.
+As **specargs** is intended to provide a thin wrapper around :doc:`webargs:index`, it also provides :func:`~specargs.use_args` and :func:`~specargs.use_kwargs` decorator functions.
+On top of the functionality they provide in :doc:`webargs:index`, these decorators also attach metadata onto decorated view functions/methods that's used by an instance of :class:`~specargs.WebargsAPISpec` to generate parameter metadata in the resulting OpenAPI specification.
 These decorators can be used as shown below::

     from flask import Flask
-    from apispec_webargs import use_args
+    from specargs import use_args
     from webargs import fields

     app = Flask(__name__, static_folder=None)